-3 COVID-19 Science-Based Strategies to Keep Motivated and Stay in Control During Uncertain Times
+3 Science-Based Strategies We Learned During COVID-19 to Keep Motivated and Stay in Control During Uncertain Times

-So here are 3 COVID-19 science-based strategies to keep motivated and stay in control during uncertain times.
+So here are 3 COVID-19 science-based strategies we learned to keep us motivated and stay in control during uncertain times.

 Before we go straight into the three strategies, it’s important to first understand the neuroscience of what’s happening inside your brain during an ongoing crisis, such as the COVID-19 pandemic.